Virtual classes for the working mathematician: Normal cones

 \subsection{Deformation to the normal cone}

-(see \cite[Chapter~5]{Fulton}) Let $X$ be a closed sub-scheme of $Y$ and let $C_{X/Y}$ be the normal cone of the embedding.
+The main reference is \cite[Chapter~5]{Fulton}.
+Let $X$ be a closed subscheme of $Y$ and let $C_{X/Y}$ be the normal cone of the embedding.
 There exists a flat family $\pi\colon M^0_{X/Y}\to \PP^1$ with generic fiber $Y$ and special fiber $C_{X/Y}$ together with a closed embedding

-commuting with the maps to $\PP^1$ such that \begin{itemize} \item over $\PP^1\backslash \{0\}$ we get the given embedding of $X$ in $Y$, and \item the fiber over $0$ is the embedding of $X$ into its normal cone as the zero section. \end{itemize} To construct this deformation, we first define
+commuting with the maps to $\PP^1$ such that \begin{itemize}\itemsep=0pt \item over $\PP^1\backslash \{0\}$ we get the given embedding of $X$ in $Y$, and \item the fiber over $0$ is the embedding of $X$ into its normal cone as the zero section. \end{itemize} To construct this deformation, we first define

 One can check that the fiber of $M_{X/Y}$ over $t=0$ is $\PP_X(C_{X/Y}\oplus \mathcal O_X)\cup\operatorname{Bl}_X Y$ with the two components intersecting in $\PP(C_{X/Y})$.
-We then define $M^0_{X/Y}$ to be the complement of $\operatorname{Bl}_X Y$ in $M_{X/Y}$. \begin{remark} From the previous construction, we see that if $Y$ has pure dimension $d$, then $C_{X/Y}$ has pure dimension $d$. \end{remark}
+We then define $M^0_{X/Y}$ to be the complement of $\operatorname{Bl}_X Y$ in~$M_{X/Y}$. \begin{Remark} From the previous construction, we see that if $Y$ has pure dimension~$d$, then~$C_{X/Y}$ has pure dimension~$d$. \end{Remark}